Southampton Terminus railway station

-Southampton Terminus railway station served the Port of Southampton and Southampton City Centre, England from 1839 until 1966.
+Southampton Terminus railway station served the Port of Southampton and Southampton City Centre, England from 1840 until 1966.
 The station was authorised on 25 July 1834 and built as the terminus of the London and Southampton Railway, which later changed its name to the London and South Western Railway (LSWR).
-The station opened as "Southampton" on 10 June 1839, although it was not officially operational until 11 May 1840, due to the track not being fully linked between Winchester and Basingstoke.
+The station opened as "Southampton" on 11 May 1840 due to the track not being fully linked between Winchester and Basingstoke.